 Other than the above points, you can cook anything.
-It remains moisture and softness in baked food.
+It remains moist and soft in baked food.

 Disadvantages/Cros of Solar Cooker

-The disadvantages of using solar cooker are following;
+The disadvantages of using a solar cooker are following;

 Dependence on Sunlight/Useful in the daytime: The very first disadvantage of using a solar cooker is its dependency on the sun.
 So if there is rain, winter or cloudy weather or no sunlight, then no cooking.